starryskiessouth/starryskiessouth.github.io/content/about/mission.md

 ### Mission

-Our mission is to promote appreciation and conservation of starry skies across the southeastern United States.
+Our mission is to promote appreciation and preservation of starry skies across the southeastern United States.

 ### Background & Scope